 Testing Options for the Classes of 2016, 2017, and 2018

-Includes concordance instructions and concordance tables comparing old and new SAT scores as well as SAT and ACT scores.
+Includes concordance instructions and concordance tables comparing old and new SAT scores.

-Includes concordance instructions and concordance tables comparing new to old SAT scores as well as SAT and ACT scores.
+Includes concordance instructions and concordance tables comparing new to old SAT scores.

-Includes concordance instructions and concordance tables comparing old to new SAT scores as well as SAT and ACT scores.
+Includes concordance instructions and concordance tables comparing old to new SAT scores.

-College Board Guide to Implementing the Redesigned SAT
+College Board Guide to Implementing the New SAT

 Installment 1: Implementing the New Data Layout for SAT and SAT Subject Tests Electronic Score Reports

-Information to help you prepare campus systems for the new data layouts and the redesigned SAT.
+Information to help you prepare campus systems for the new data layouts and the new SAT.

 Prepare for critical conversations with constituents including college counselors, students, families, senior administrators and trustees, and financial aid professionals.

-Explains how concordance tables and related tools, available in spring 2016, will help colleges compare scores from the current and redesigned SAT.
+Explains how concordance tables and related tools, available in spring 2016, help colleges compare scores from the old and new SAT.

 Provides information on using Student Search Service enhancements to expand outreach and recruiting efforts and on preparing for ordering changes due to the redesign of the PSAT/NMSQT.